ayushi3004/product-platform-service/README.md

 **Tech/framework used**

-The API is built in `Java using Spring Boot framework`.
+- The API is built in `Java using Spring Boot framework`.
 The build tool used is `Gradle`.

-It internally uses `PostgreSQL` for storing data.
+- It internally uses `PostgreSQL` for storing data.

-The API is exposed using `Swagger` endpoints and a `Swagger UI` for convenience.
+- The API is exposed using `Swagger` endpoints and has a `Swagger UI` for convenience.

-The entire service has been containerized using `Docker`.
+- The entire service has been containerized using `Docker`.

 **Build**

 Clone this repo.
 Then follow these steps:

-`docker-compose build #Build the image`
+`$ docker-compose build   #Build the image`

-`docker-compose up -d #Build the images(if not present) and start the containers in detached mode`
+`$ docker-compose up -d   #Build the images(if not present) and start the containers in detached mode`

-`docker-compose down #Stop the containers when done `
+`$ docker-compose down    #Stop the containers when done `

 Access the API on `http://localhost:8080/swagger-ui.html#/`